Considering adopting a child from India?

 After your home study is approved we will assist you with the dossier preparation for India.
 Working with the country’s facilitator and the BC Central Authority (BC Ministry of Children and Family Development (MCFD)) we will guide you through the adoption process to ensure that all legal requirements are met for both Canada and India.

-BC’s Central Authority: BC Ministry of Child and Family Development
+BC Ministry of Children and Family Development "Adopt a Child from Another Country" Information

 Learn more about adopting a child from India